pnp/blog/content/post/create-and-retrieve-power-automate-flows-with-code.md

 ### Part 2 --- Get ClientData Content for New Flows

-In order to create flows programatically, we will use the [Power Automate Management Web API](https://docs.microsoft.com/en-us/power-automate/web-api).
+In order to create flows programmatically, we will use the [Power Automate Management Web API](https://docs.microsoft.com/en-us/power-automate/web-api).
 The meat and potatoes of the flow payload is contained in the `clientdata`